riceissa/issarice.com/wiki/index.md

   over time
 - [contentcreation](https://contentcreation.issarice.com/): Content Creation Wiki

-# Summary of what I worked on: August--November 2019 {#summary}

-For completed tasks, see the [work]() page.

-The past few months I've been spending a lot of time just thinking about AI safety, life in general, what I should work on, etc.

-For previous monthly updates, see the [archive of my monthly updates]().

 # Activity feeds

 Here are some activity feeds that track what I've been working on: